filecoin-project/filecoin-docs/docs/concepts/why-filecoin.md

 ## Useful blockchain

 In Filecoin, miners are rewarded for providing storage, not for performing wasteful computations.
 Filecoin secures its blockchain using proof of file replication and proof of storage over time.
-It doesn’t rely on energy intensive proof-of-work schemes like other blockchains.
-Miners are incentivised to amass hard drives and put them to use by storing files.
-Filecoin doesn’t incentivise hoarding of graphics cards or application-specific integrated circuits for the sole purpose of mining.
+It doesn’t rely on energy-intensive proof-of-work schemes like other blockchains.
+Miners are incentivized to amass hard drives and put them to use by storing files.
+Filecoin doesn’t incentivize hoarding of graphics cards or application-specific integrated circuits for the sole purpose of mining.

 ## Provides storage to other blockchains